tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 His legs were caked with blood and shit, leading down to a pair of untied sneakers.
 It was when I noticed the maggots wiggling out of the sides of the underwear that I blew chunks.

 The mix of smell and sight was well beyond my limit.
-It was worse than when Mrs. Peffer died in her trailer during one of the hottest weeks last year.
+It was worse than when Mrs. Peffer died in her trailer during one of the hottest weeks of the previous year.

 “Richard, I need you at the Crawford farm immediately.”
 I panted into my shoulder mic.